Rare (company): Founding (1985–1993)

 Rare evolved from the company Ultimate Play the Game, which was founded in Ashby-de-la-Zouch, Leicestershire by former arcade game developers Tim and Chris Stamper.
 After multiple critically and commercially successful releases including Jetpac, Atic Atac, Sabre Wulf, and Knight Lore, Ultimate Play The Game was one of the biggest UK-based video game development companies.
 The ZX Spectrum home computer, the platform the company usually developed games for, was only popular in the UK, and they believed that working on that platform would not be beneficial to the company's growth as they considered it a "dead end".
-Meanwhile, the company inspected an imported console from Japan, the Famicom, and believed that it would be an ideal future platform of choice for the company as it was more sophisticated than the Spectrum, it had a worldwide market, and its cartridges had no load times.
+Meanwhile, the company inspected an imported console from Japan, Nintendo's Famicom, and believed that it would be an ideal future platform of choice for the company as it was more sophisticated than the Spectrum, it had a worldwide market, and its cartridges had no load times.
 As a result, Rare was established in 1985.
 Its main goal was to reverse-engineer the console and investigate the codes for Famicom's games to learn more about the console's programming.
 With successful results, the company decided to sell the Ultimate brand to U.S. Gold, and ceased game development for the ZX Spectrum in the following year.

-The Famicom's manufacturer, Nintendo, claimed that it was impossible to reverse engineer the console.
-Using the information the Ultimate Play the Game team acquired from Rare, the team prepared several tech demos and showed them to the Nintendo executive Minoru Arakawa in Kyoto.
+Nintendo claimed that it was impossible to reverse engineer the console.
+Using the information the Ultimate Play the Game team acquired from Rare, the team prepared several tech demos and showed them to Nintendo executive Minoru Arakawa in Kyoto.
 Impressed with their efforts, Nintendo decided to grant the Ultimate Play the Game team an unlimited budget for them to work on games for the Famicom platform.
 After they returned to England, they moved from Ashby-de-la-Zouch to Twycross, and established a new studio through Rare.
 They set their headquarters in a Manor Farmhouse.
 Rare also set up another company known as Rare, Inc., in Miami, Florida.
 Headed by Joel Hochberg, the American company was involved in maintaining Rare's operation in the US and contacting major US publishers.
 Hochberg was previously the vice president of American arcade manufacturer Centuri.
 The Famicom was eventually released in North America and Europe under the name Nintendo Entertainment System (NES).